 As part of our research programme, we fund exceptional candidates from stroke professional backgrounds to our prestigious Postgraduate and Postdoctoral Fellowship positions.
 Meet our new fellows for 2017.

-This page discusses the exclusion of liability for use of this site.
+This page discusses the exclusion of liability for use of the Stroke Association website pages and content within those pages.